|

 Photo credit: Deanna Impens (Facebook)

 The shrunken head guy inspired by the waiting room scene of the movie can also be used for indoor Halloween decorations.
+You can find the shrunken head on Etsy and fix it on a dummy body for sitting in a chair, for this prop.

 The shrunken head guy